Olympics-Cycling-Netherlands end British stranglehold on men's team sprint | Sports-Games

 Olympics-Cycling-Netherlands end British stranglehold on men's team sprint

+The Dutch trio of Roy van den Berg, Harrie Lavreysen and Jeffrey Hoogland stepped up their intensity over the final two laps to secure victory in an Olympic record time of 41.369 seconds, over three seconds ahead Britain.
+There was some consolation for Briton Jason Kenny, who picked up his eighth medal to become his country's most decorated Olympian.

-The Netherlands claimed the gold medal in the Olympic men's team sprint at the Izu Velodrome on Tuesday, outclassing three-times defending champions Britain with a dominant display in the final.
-The Dutch trio of Roy van den Berg, Harrie Lavreysen, and Jeffrey Hoogland stepped up their intensity over the final two laps to secure victory in an Olympic record time of 41.369 seconds, over three seconds ahead of Britain.
+The Netherlands won the gold medal in the Olympic men's team sprint at the Izu Velodrome on Tuesday, outclassing three-times defending champions Britain with a dominant display in the final.
+The Dutch trio of Roy van den Berg, Harrie Lavreysen and Jeffrey Hoogland stepped up their intensity over the final two laps to secure victory in an Olympic record time of 41.369 seconds, over three seconds ahead Britain.

-Jason Kenny, the sole British rider left from their last three Olympic triumphs, was left with far too much work to do going into the final lap and was forced to settle for silver alongside teammates Ryan Owens and Jack Carlin.
-Kenny claimed an eighth medal to become Britain's most decorated Olympian.
+There was some consolation for Briton Jason Kenny, who picked up his eighth medal to become his country's most decorated Olympian.
+Kenny, the sole British rider left from their last three Olympic triumphs, was left with far too much work to do going into the final lap and was forced to settle for silver alongside teammates Ryan Owens and Jack Carlin.

+The 33-year-old drew level with fellow cyclist Bradley Wiggins in the overall British all-time medals tally but has one more gold (six) to his name than his former teammate.
+"Every time you come back it gets harder," Kenny told reporters.

+"We knew we had ground to makeup and I just had nothing in the final.
+I was rubbish but we tried so hard to get there."
+The Dutch team lived up to their billing as favorites, having won the previous three world titles in the discipline.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)